 The state of Mississippi passed a Senate Concurrent Resolution (S.C.R.
 649) completing legislative action and officially designating July 13, 2018, as Collector Car Appreciation Day in the state.

 SEMA Action Network (SAN)

-Two Hawaii Senate Committees have passed a resolution seeking construction of a new race track facility on the island of Oahu.
+The Hawaii Senate passed a resolution seeking construction of a new race track facility on the island of Oahu.

 Governor Ralph Northam signed into law a bill that allows qualifying military vehicles to be registered and operated on public roadways as “antiques.”